Things To Do In Madeira Island

 Seixal

-Our next stop was Seixal, a coastal town located halfway between São Vicente and Porto Moniz.
+Our next stop is Seixal, a coastal town on the north side of the island.
 On the way there, we stopped at the Miradouro do Véu da Noiva, a viewpoint overlooking a waterfall that resembles a bridal veil (véu de noiva) as it drops down.

 As you get closer to the village, you'll find several places to go for a swim, including two beaches: Praia do Porto do Seixal and Praia da Laje.
 If you continue down the road, you'll end up at the natural pools, with its inviting crystal clear waters and rocky arches.
 Even if you don't go in the water, it's worth coming here to admire the natural landscape.